splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel8.md

 dnf install syslog-ng syslog-ng-python syslog-ng-http python3-pip gcc python3-devel -y
 ```

-* Disable the distro-supplied syslog-ng unit file, as the syslog-ng process configured here will run as the `sc4s`
-service.  rsyslog will continue to be the system logger, but should be left enabled _only_ if it is configured to not
+3. Disable the distribution-supplied syslog-ng unit file. rsyslog will continue to be the system logger, but should be left enabled only if it is not configured to
-listen on the same ports as sc4s.  sc4s BYOE can be configured to provide local logging as well if desired.
+listen on the same ports as SC4S.
+You can also configure SC4S to provide local logging.

 ```bash
 sudo systemctl stop syslog-ng
 sudo systemctl disable syslog-ng
 ```

-* Download the latest bare_metal.tar from [releases](https://github.com/splunk/splunk-connect-for-syslog/releases) on github and untar the package in `/etc/syslog-ng` using the command example below.

-* NOTE:  The `wget` process below will unpack a tarball with the sc4s version of the syslog-ng config files in the standard
+4. Download the latest `bare_metal.tar` from [releases](https://github.com/splunk/splunk-connect-for-syslog/releases) on github and untar the package in `/etc/syslog-ng`.
+This step unpacks a tarball with the SC4S version of the syslog-ng config files in the standard
-`/etc/syslog-ng` location, and _will_ overwrite existing content.
-Ensure that any previous configurations of syslog-ng are saved
+`/etc/syslog-ng` location, and will overwrite existing content.
+Make sure that any previous configurations of syslog-ng are saved
-if needed prior to executing the download step.
+prior to executing the download step.

-* NOTE:  At the time of writing, the latest major release is `v1.33`.
-The latest release is typically listed first on the page above, unless
-there is an `-alpha`,`-beta`, or `-rc` release that is newer (which will be clearly indicated).
-For production use, select the latest that does not have an `-rc`, `-alpha`, or `-beta` suffix.
+For production use, select the latest version of SC4S that does not have an `-rc`, `-alpha`, or `-beta` suffix.

 ```bash
 sudo wget -c https://github.com/splunk/splunk-connect-for-syslog/releases/download/<latest release>/baremetal.tar -O - | sudo tar -x -C /etc/syslog-ng
 ```

-* Install python requirements
+5. Install python requirements:

 ```bash
 sudo pip3 install -r /etc/syslog-ng/requirements.txt
 ```

-* (Optional, for monitoring): Install `goss` and confirm that the version is v0.3.16 or newer.  `goss` installs in
+6. Optionally, to use monitoring, install `goss` and confirm that the version is v0.3.16 or later. `goss` installs in
-`/usr/local/bin` by default, so ensure that 1) `entrypoint.sh` is modified to include `/usr/local/bin` in the full path,
+`/usr/local/bin` by default, so do one of the following:
+* Make sure that `entrypoint.sh` is modified to include `/usr/local/bin` in the full path.
-or 2) move the `goss` binary to `/bin` or `/usr/bin`.
+* Move the `goss` binary to `/bin` or `/usr/bin`.
 ```
 curl -L https://github.com/aelsabbahy/goss/releases/latest/download/goss-linux-amd64 -o /usr/local/bin/goss
 chmod +rx /usr/local/bin/goss